StefanoMat/access-app-ts/README.md

 # access-app-ts
-## This project was developed using DDD and SOLID concepts
+## This project was developed using DDD, SOLID and Clean architecture concepts
 ## Rotas
 Documentação swagger e link para a PostmanCollection
 ```